GSA-TTS/10x-website/news/government-reinvention-venture-capitalist-mindset.md

 ---
-title: "Government reinvention with a venture capitalist mindset"
+title: "Government reinvention"
-# title: "10x's Venture Capitalist Mindset | 10x.GSA.gov"
+subtitle: A venture capitalist mindset
 description: "10x's approach applies learnings from venture capitalists to the development of technology projects for government.
 Find out how."
 footer: "10x-in-the-wild"
 date: "2019-10-30"